IoT in Manufacturing: 4 Use Cases of How is IoT Used in Manufacturing

 A new era, called Industry 4.0, began to disrupt the industrial landscape through the automation of traditional manufacturing.
 Intelligent devices connected to the Internet interact with each other without direct human participation, collect and process large amounts of data.
-Self-learning systems based on artificial intelligence, virtual and augmented reality, and many other cutting-edge technologies help modern enterprises evolve.
+Self-learning systems based on artificial intelligence, virtual and augmented reality, and many other cutting-edge sustainable technologies help modern enterprises evolve.

 All these solid technologies comprise Industry 4.0, the key element of which is IoT in manufacturing or the Industrial Internet of Things (IIoT).
 Let’s shed some light on the core principles and benefits of IIoT.